 Hathi, Raksha, Ramea and Shere Khan.

-The leaders in the pack are as follows:
+The Cub leaders are as follows:

 At the beginning and end of each pack the Cubs hold a type of ceremony